AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 If a refund is available, the image provider makes the refund based on your usage.

-## Can a subscription image be converted to a pay-as-you-go image?
+## Can a subscription image be converted into a pay-as-you-go image?

-Subscription images cannot be converted to pay-as-you-go images.
-This conversion function is currently under development for release in the future.
+Subscription images cannot be converted into pay-as-you-go images.
+This conversion feature is under development for release in the future.
 Stay updated on the official Alibaba Cloud website.

 ## Can I replace a subscription image with an image of another type or vice versa?
 How is the fee calculated?